aosabook/500lines/template-engine/chapter.md

 ## Compiling to Python

-Before we get to the code of the template engine, let's look at what it produces.
+Before we get to the code of the template engine, let's look at the code it produces.
 The parsing phase will convert a template into a Python function.
 Here is our small template again: